arvind-india/Kaggle_Quora_Question_Pair/README.md

 # Kaggle_Quora_Question_Pair
-Machine Learning challege given by kaggle to check whether the two questions have same the meaning or not.
+Machine Learning challenge given by kaggle to check whether the two questions have same the meaning or not.